anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 Chapter 2 defines the Reference Architecture requirements and, when appropriate, provides references to where these requirements are addressed in this document.
-The intent of this document is to address all of the mandatory (“must”) requirements and the most useful of the other optional (“should”) requirements.
+The intent of this document is to address all of the mandatory ("must") requirements and the most useful of the other optional ("should") requirements.
 Chapter 3 and 4 cover the Cloud Infrastructure resources and the core OpenStack services, while the APIs are covered in Chapter 5.
 Chapter 6 covers the implementation and enforcement of security capabilities and controls.
 Life Cycle Management